mclarke/php-oauth-client/README.md

 This call returns `false` if no access token is available for this user and scope and none could be obtained through the backchannel using a refresh token.
 This means that there never was a token or it expired.
-The token could still be \
-revoked, but we cannot see that right now, we'll figure that out later.
+The token can still be revoked, but we cannot see that right now, we'll find that out when we try to use it later.

 Assuming the `getAccessToken($context)` call returns `false`, i.e.: there was no token, we have to obtain authorization: